tk512/msp430-music-mouse/README.md

 The idea was to send it to him in a padded envelope, and as soon as he pulled out the computer mouse, bizarrely enough it would start playing a melody.

+He lives far away (different continent), so I used the low-power features of the Texas Instruments MSP430 microcontroller to ensure that it could remain in a "waiting state" for months (probably years) on 2x AA batteries.
+Only when the package was opened, and the mouse would start playing, the battery would start depleting.

 Totally pointless, yes.
 But I had fun building this.

 Components needed: